Can You Get Fired for Posting Your Political Opinions on Social Media?

 Though employers have the freedom to determine which employee’s social media posts are grounds for firing, all employees must be treated equally and fairly.
 According to federal and New York State laws, online posts cannot be used as a means to fire an employee on the basis of their race, gender, age, or disability.
 Moreover, companies can also be in violation of federal and state laws if they penalize certain employees but not others who engaged in the same behavior.

 Seek Legal Assistance Today

-If you have experienced discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City.
+If you have experienced discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.